liutiming/medical_school_text_analysis/README.md

 - sentimental analysis

 ## Copyright
-The code here is licensed wotj Apache License 2.0.
+The code here is licensed with Apache License 2.0.
 Notes not included to protect lecturers' copyrights.